๐Ÿ‘ฉ๐Ÿฝโ€๐Ÿ”ฌHonors Chemistry

 • Complete octet in its outer shell makes it completely unreactive under normal conditions

-• Emits characteristic red-orange light when electrons are excited and return to ground state
+• Emits characteristic red-orange light when excited electrons return to their ground state

-Compare: Helium vs. Neon—both are noble gases, but helium has a duet (2 electrons) while neon has an octet (8 valence electrons).
-This illustrates that "full shell" means different things for different periods.
+Compare: Helium vs. Neon: both are noble gases, but helium needs only a duet (2 electrons) to fill its shell while neon needs a full octet (8 valence electrons).
+This illustrates that "full shell" means different things for different periods of the table.

 Alkali Metals: One Electron to Lose

 Group 1 metals have a single valence electron that they readily donate, making them highly reactive and excellent reducing agents.
-Reactivity increases down the group as the valence electron is farther from the nucleus.
+Reactivity increases down the group because the valence electron sits farther from the nucleus and is easier to remove.

 Sodium (Na)

-• Electron configuration [Ne]3s1[Ne]3s^1—loses one electron to achieve noble gas configuration
+• Electron configuration [Ne]3s1[Ne]3s^1: loses one electron to achieve a noble gas configuration

 Potassium (K)

-• Critical for action potentials—neurons rely on potassium channels for signal transmission
+• Critical for nerve signaling: neurons rely on potassium channels for repolarization during action potentials

-• Forms ionic compounds with K+K^+ cation; potassium salts are highly soluble in water
+• Forms ionic compounds as the K+K^+ cation; potassium salts are generally highly soluble in water

 Alkaline Earth Metals: Two Electrons to Give